 If you plagiarize another person's words or ideas, expect an F for the course.
 All plagiarism will be reported to the university.
 If you have questions about plagiarism, ask them before the assignment is due.
-If versions become an issue, the version that was submitted for a grade will be considered final.
+If versions are an issue, the version that you submitted for a grade will be considered your final version.